 One of the reasons for the large number of women in top roles is that women tend to bring in more women.
 Although women are seen as more competitive and hostile towards each other, the reality is that women in senior positions lean more towards hiring talented and highly capable women for key posts.
 Another reason, and indeed one of the keys to Israel’s tech success, is the compulsory military service at the age of 18 for both men and women, which teaches young people discipline, team work, and leadership and gives them a practical path to professional development.

-The private sector in Israel is also starting to embrace corrective practices that promote gender equality and foster entrepreneurship amongst women.
+The private sector in Israel is also starting to embrace corrective practices that promote gender equality and foster entrepreneurship amongst women, if you will like to be one of them, check this high quality keynote speaker website and grab as much tips as you can.
 A good example of such practice was discussed with the delegation in their meeting with Mrs Aliza Lavie MP, and Ms Kira Radinsky- director of data science of eBay.
 Ms Radinsky has been recognized by Forbes Magazine as one of the Rising Stars of Enterprise Technology, voted amongst Forbes 30 under 30 after recently selling her predictive data-mining business for $40 million. eBay Israel currently allows male employees to take up to 15 weeks paid paternity leave following the birth of a child, same as the maternity leave that women are entitled to by law.
 This guarantees that as an employer, eBay would have no preference for hiring men over women because of the ‘fear’ of absence following child birth.
 It also enhances equality and encourages men to take a more active role in family life following child birth, rather than being occupied at work.

 The delegates visited Israel’s three biggest cities, namely Tel Aviv, Jerusalem and Haifa, along with HiTech parks in the cities of Netanya and Hertzliya.
 In Tel Aviv, delegates met with a panel of leading business women, hosted by Anna Moshe, Senior Partner at the leading law firm Pearl Cohen, followed by a visit to KPMG Tel Aviv where they received an inspiring talk by Ms Jumber at the innovative WalkMe software company, who started her career in the firm as a cleaner and climbed her way up to become part of the senior management team.
 The delegation then visited the Tel Aviv Stock Exchange and received a guided tour of the Exchange’s Innovation Centre where they learnt about the initiative of Taglit (Discovery) organisation on bringing each year, tens of thousands of Jewish teenagers from all over the world to Israel, to experience first-hand, the Israeli innovations.
 Another inspiring talk was given to the delegation by Ms Yona Bartal, General Manager of the office of the late Shimon Peres – former President of Israel – who spoke about the activities run by the Peres Centre for Peace, which promotes innovation and entrepreneurship to foster better relations between Jews, Muslims and Christians in Israel.